gpetsis/HPK/README.md

 # High-Performance Kubernetes

 High-Performance [Kubernetes](https://kubernetes.io/) (HPK), allows HPC users to run their own private "mini Clouds" on a typical HPC cluster.
-HPK uses [a single container](https://github.com/chazapis/kubernetes-from-scratch) to run the Kubernetes control plane and a [Virtual Kubelet](https://github.com/virtual-kubelet/virtual-kubelet) Provider implementation to translate container lifecycle management commands from Kubernetes-native to [Slurm](https://slurm.schedmd.com/)/[Apptainer](https://github.com/apptainer/apptainer).
+HPK uses [a single container](https://github.com/chazapis/kubernetes-from-scratch) (there is also an [experimental version](https://k3s.io)) to run the
+Kubernetes control plane and a [Virtual Kubelet](https://github.com/virtual-kubelet/virtual-kubelet) Provider implementation to translate container lifecycle management commands from Kubernetes-native to [Slurm](https://slurm.schedmd.com/)/[Apptainer](https://github.com/apptainer/apptainer).